iPlantCollaborativeOpenSource/atmosphere-apiary-docs/src/project.md

     [Project][]

 ## Project Instances [/project/{id}/instance]
-The Instances attached to the Project.
+The Instances in the Project.

 + Parameters
     + id (required, number, '1') ...
 Number `id` of the Project.